oeggy03/tp/docs/UserGuide.md

   * They cannot contain special characters or spaces.

 Search Constraints:
+* If the parameters are invalid, a general error message about the correct usage will be shown.
+(Coming soon: specific error messages.
+Refer to DG for more information.)
 * The search is case-insensitive. e.g. `john` will match `John`.
   * Partial keywords are not supported. e.g. `Jo` will not match `John`.
 * Only the name and tags are searched.